 The nutritional and psychological value aside, the delicious taste of a sumptuous meal can go further than enlivening your taste buds, and this too sends and receives signals from the brain.

 Stepping out of your lines implies a deviation from your daily routine.
+You change things up.
 Routines are good and suggest someone who is organized and in control.
 However, routines are of little to no good when you have no idea what is responsible for your mood.
 It would be best if you did something totally or fairly new to keep you from thinking “what is wrong with me”; more often, most of them are things that aren’t already part of your routine.

 It’s okay to talk sky diving, surfing, bungee jumping, and so on when you think of stepping out of your lines.
 They’re exciting and jarring enough to make you forget all your worries on earth, but they aren’t the only things you can do.